bruj0/RAG-Chatbot-with-Confluence/README.md

      - `cp .env.template .env`

 - Check the `config.py` and `env.template` file.
-- To collect data from Confluence you will have to:
+- To collect data from Confluence y1ou will have to:
   - Create your own Conluence space with page informations
   - Create and feed your API key [here]('https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/')
   - Insert in the  `env` file: